vunnampragathi/Resume/Resume.md

 * **BTECH** in **Electronics and Communication Engineering**, VR Siddhartha, INDIA

 ## Experience
+* Worked as Data Engineer at Kpi Data Sys
-* Worked as Data Analyst at Wish Works
+* Worked as Data Analyst at Mercedes Benz
 * worked as Data Analyst Intern at railways in signal and telecommunication department.
 * worked as IoT Intern at Ramson TechLabs in Internet Of Things.
 * attended workshop on Facebook bot at Elan & NVISION.